pngouin/rust-ping-website-student/README.md

 ### Client Setup

-Make sure your CLI directory is `client`
+⚠ Make sure your CLI directory is `client` ⚠

-To build the rust project
+To build the rust project:

 ```sh
 cargo build
 wasm-pack build
 ```

-Then to run the node application:
+To then run the node application:

 ```sh
 cd www